RuiArmada/CG/11 - Texturing a Cylinder/README.md

 # Texturing
 ## Objective
-  Compute texture coordinates for the floor and barrel
+  Compute texture coordinates for the floor and barrel.